 Medical appointments can be difficult for employees to attend, particularly when they're at inconvenient times or locations.
 With private healthcare cover, your team will have much more control over their appointments.
 They could have an appointment in the evening after work, or at the weekend.
 At AXA Health, our small business health insurance provides access to our 24/7 (subject to appointment availability) online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere).
-This gives you and your team access to a 20 minute phone or video appointment with a GP at a time and place that suits them.
+This gives you and your team access to a phone or video appointment with a GP or Advanced Nurse Practitioner lasting up to 20 minutes, at a time and place that suits them.

 It also comes with the benefit that employees will receive eligible treatment in a private hospital, usually with their own private room.

-At AXA Health, our small business health insurance also gives your team access to our 24/7 medical information telephone helpline, Health at Hand.
+At AXA Health, our small business health insurance also gives your team access to our 24/7 medical information telephone helpline.
 Whether they have a question about a prescription or are feeling burnt out at work, they'll be able to pick up the phone and speak to a nurse, pharmacist, counsellor or midwife at a time and place that's convenient for them.*

 The aim of small business health insurance is to get you and your team back to work quickly through prompt access to diagnosis and eligible treatment.
 This differs from a number of other health plans that are available, including:

 • Health cash plans.
 Health cash plans can be used to spread the cost of everyday, routine healthcare bills including dental check ups and eye tests.
 Whereas private health insurance aims to get you and your team back to work quickly by giving you fast access to eligible treatment, health cash plans allow you to subsidise the cost of routine healthcare check ups for you and your team.